 Food manufacturers must follow the "Good Manufacturing Practices" - Chapter 260 of the Oklahoma State food code.
 A copy can be found on the Oklahoma State Health Department's web site.

 When looking for a location to produce your product, check with the local municipality's zoning department to see if the address is zoned for "Food Manufacturing".

-If you find a location, get a Site Review from the local Health Department manufacturing inspector before signing a lease.
-Sometimes there are a lot of things that will need to be done at a location before it could be approved, possibly more that you or the owner would want to do.
+There are a lot of things that will need to be done at a location before it could be approved, possibly more that you or the owner would want to do.